 Do I Need Someone To Drive Me Home?

-Only for oral conscious sedation.
-Nitrous sedation wears off really fast, so you can drive home after your appointment.
-But since oral conscious sedation interferes with your motor skills and can last 6+ hours, you definitely need someone to drive you to and from Evergreen Dental Co.
-If you do not bring someone with you to our office to drive you home, we may refuse to provide oral conscious sedation.
+Yes, since oral conscious sedation interferes with your motor skills and can last 6+ hours, you definitely need someone to drive you to and from Evergreen Dental Co.
+If you do not bring someone with you to our office to drive you home, your dentist in Greensboro might refuse to provide oral conscious sedation.

 Did you know…